Melissa Ohden Bio

 Melissa is the survivor of a failed saline infusion abortion in 1977.
 Despite the initial concerns regarding Melissa’s future after surviving the attempt to end her life at approximately seven months gestation, she has not only survived but thrived.
 With a Master’s Degree in Social Work, she has worked in the fields of substance abuse, mental health, domestic violence and sexual assault counseling, and child welfare.

 Melissa was formerly a College Outreach Speaker with Feminists for Life and is the former Patron of Real Choices Australia.
-She has testified in the Australian Parliament and before the U.S. Congress.
+She has testified before the U.S. House of Representatives and Senate, and the Australian Parliament.
 Melissa is on the Board of Directors for the Vitae Foundation, a national organization which uses media to advance a culture of life.

-Melissa has been featured on television and radio programs including: The 700 Club, EWTN’s Life on the Rock and Defending Life, Fox News, Focus on the Family, American Family Radio, the Mike Huckabee show, and the Teresa Tomeo show.
-Her life and ministry is featured in the award winning pro-life documentary, A Voice for Life.
+Melissa has been featured on television and radio programs including: The 700 Club, EWTN, Fox News, Focus on the Family, American Family Radio, the Mike Huckabee show, and the Teresa Tomeo show.
+She is the author of You Carried Me, A Daughter’s Memoir, which was released in January of 2017.

 Fulfilling the purpose that she believes God set out for her when He saved her from the certain death of the abortion attempt, Melissa is truly a voice for the voiceless.